x3daniking/async-handler-express/README.md

 Well, there we go.
 We have successfully handled our error without annoying try catch or promise chaining.
-You simply need to wrap each function of yours with catchAsync and any uncaught errors or unhandled promise rejection
+You simply need to wrap each function of yours with catchAsync and any uncaught errors or unhandled promise rejections will be handled but these middlewares.
+No try catch and no unhandled promise rejection warnings

 ![handledExceptionResponse](https://user-images.githubusercontent.com/22536839/219336018-54f13135-f5d3-427e-b3ac-cc4c6bf7ac99.PNG)